nopio/lighthouse-report-generator/readme.md

 # BASIC USAGE

-Just run node _generate_report.js_ to launch new Chrome instance and generate all report listed in _report_list.js_.
+Just run node _generate_report.js_ to launch new Chrome instance and generate all reports listed in _report_list.js_.
 You can also run with _chromePort=xx_ option for running in existing Chrome instance.

 ## report_list.js

 return an array of object where key symbolizes page you are running report for and value is page url.
-Key will be used for HTML file name.
+Key will be used for as report file name.

 ## config.json